muhos/SeqFROST/README.md

 # SeqFROST
 SeqFROST stands for Sequential Formal Reasoning On SaTisfiability.
-It is a sequential SAT solver with inprocessing based on our GPU SAT solver [ParaFROST](https://github.com/muhos/ParaFROST).
-Unlike ParaFROST, this solver runs completely single-threaded on the CPU.
+It is a sequential SAT solver with inprocessing based on our simplifications engine in GPU SAT solver [ParaFROST](https://github.com/muhos/ParaFROST).
+Unlike ParaFROST, this solver runs completely single-threaded on the CPU with different solving heuristics.
 SeqFROST also won the first place in Main Track of SAT Competition 2022 on SAT instances.

 # Install